-I have graduated from the University of Damascus, school of chemistry.
-During my undergraduate life I was partly responsible for the quality control Lab in my family’s industrial business which made me more interested in chemistry and raised up the level of confidence.
-It is a very good way of learning if you can apply practically what you learn theoretically.
-After graduation, I filled a position of a Lab demonstrator in the analytical chemistry Labs in Damascus University for three semesters where teaching and learning hand-to-hand with undergraduate students were performed.
-Then I felt that I need more experience in terms of dealing with the analyses precisely and extending my familiarity with all instrumental techniques, so I made a dissension to do a master in Warwick called AS:MIT (Analytical Science : Methods and Instrumental Techniques).
+I have graduated from the university of Damascus, school of chemistry.
+During my undergraduate life I was partly responsible for the quality control Lab in my family’s industrial business which made me more interested in chemistry.
+After graduation, I filled a position of a Lab supervisor in the analytical chemistry Labs in Damascus university for three semesters where teaching and learning hand-to-hand with undergraduate students were performed.
+Then I felt that I need more experience in terms of dealing with the chemical analyses precisely and extending my familiarity with all instrumental techniques, so I made a dissension to do a master in Warwick called AS:MIT (Analytical Science : Methods and Instrumental Techniques).

-AS:MIT is a very big bag including a lot of theoretical knowledge and experimental skills of almost all the analytical and instrumental techniques used in the modern Labs.
-This bag can be carried to the next step which will be either a PhD research or a position in a pharmaceutical or industrial company.
+AS:MIT is a very big bag including a lot if theoretical knowledge and experimental skills of alot of analytical and instrumental techniques used in the modern Labs.
+This bag can be carried to the next step which will be either a PhD research or a position in a pharmacutical or industrial company.

 To be frank with you, although I had got a lot of helps from my friends, the first two months of the master were really difficult.
+I faced a lot of difficulties as a result of the new environment, new educational system and, on the top of that, the new language.
 Then I started by increasing my skills and experience to jump over the hindrances one by the other.
-The skills and experience acquired are really amazing and are actually worth not less than the science itself.
-After I have done all the eight modules, I felt that NMR science is really interesting as it is something extremely deep by dealing with the smallest object in the world, the Nucleus, as well as its important applications in academic and industrial researches.
+The skills and the experience acquired are really amazing and are actually worth not less than the scientific knowledge itself.
+After doing eight modules, I felt that NMR science is really interesting as it is something extremely deep by dealing with the smallest object discovered so far, the Nucleus, as well as its important applications in academic and industrial researches.
 Hence, I did join the NMR research group in chemistry department at Warwick.
-My research project was supervised by Dr Józef Lewandowski and involved collaboration with Pfizer.
+My research project is supervised by Dr Józef Lewandowski and involves collaboration with Pfizer.

 About My Research